-Most cases are resolved through an informal process in which professional Student Conduct staff meet with the accused student, consult with the reporting party, and, if appropriate, enter a written disciplinary contract specifying agreed sanctions for any violations of conduct standards admitted to or found responsible for.
-Students are advised of their rights provided by UC Merced disciplinary procedures, including the right to request a formal fact-finding hearing if they do not admit the conduct, and also to consult and be accompanied by an advisor during the informal and/or formal processes.
-Cases that cannot be resolved informally are heard by a student-faculty or student-staff panel, or by a hearing officer, in accordance with procedures described below and with requirements set forth in University policy.
+Most cases are resolved through an Administrative Resolution process in which professional Student Conduct staff meet with the accused student, consult with the reporting party, and, if appropriate, enter a written disciplinary contract specifying agreed sanctions for any violations of conduct standards admitted to or found responsible for.
+Students are advised of their rights provided by UC Merced disciplinary procedures, including the right to an appeal (for sanctions not including suspension/dismissal) or a formal hearing (for sanctions of suspension/dismissal), and also to consult and be accompanied by an advisor during the Administrative Resolution and/or formal hearing processes.
+Cases that cannot be resolved through an Administrative Resolution process are heard by a student-faculty or student-staff panel, or by a hearing officer, in accordance with procedures described below and with requirements set forth in University policy.

 Reporting Process